 Temperature in the basin is seasonal and mild.
 Precipitation in the Chehalis Basin is high and variable, ranging between approximately 50 and 150 inches per year.
 Figure 1-3 shows the spatial distribution of annual rainfall in the Chehalis River basin with green indicating less than 45-75 inches of rain annually and red grid cells indicating over 125 inches of rain annually.
 Figure 1-4 illustrates how the temperature and precipitation changes seasonally.
 The spatial distribution of rainfall is heavily influenced by the topography.
-The majority of precipitation originates to the west over the Pacific Ocean.
+The majority of storms originates to the west over the Pacific Ocean.
 As this moisture is carried inland and onto mountainous terrain by prevailing winds, it uplifts, cools, then condenses, resulting in orographically induced precipitation.
-The orographic precipitation causes high rainfall in the northern portion of the basin, as moist air meets the southern portion of the Olympic Range.
-The southern portion of the basin receives less rainfall because much of the moisture in the atmosphere is depleted over the higher topography to the west.